TalentLens is part of Pearson. They publish ability, personality and work-based assessment tools.

 - Core Abilities Assessment: This is a quick assessment of a candidate's general ability via the use of verbal, numerical and abstract reasoning questions.
 The score achieved in the Core Abilities Assessment encapsulates a candidate's ability to learn and perform in most work roles.
 The test comprises 6 verbal, 7 numerical and 7 abstract reasoning questions and is administered online.

-- Full list: for a full list of the assessments published by TalentLens it is best to visit their website here: TalentLens.
+For a full list of the assessments published by TalentLens it is best to visit their website.

 - Orpheus: Orpheus is a work-based measure of personality, designed to provide insight into a candidate’s personality, traits and factors which contribute to performance at work.
 Orpheus will address how candidates may integrate within a team, how they cope with stress and demand, their capacity for individual thought and candidate-organisational fit.
 Orpheus is based on the Big 5 model of personality, and measures five dimensions, fellowship, authority, conformity, emotion and detail.
 Personality questionnaires are not time-limited and will be multiple choice, with no right or wrong answers.
 As a candidate you should be less anxious knowing that there are no right or wrong answers to personality questionnaires, but be warned: there will be personalities which are not "right" for the organisation to which you are applying.